I Am Number Four (film): Soundtrack

+Future

 Cancelled sequel

-In 2011, screenwriter Noxon told Collider.com that plans for an imminent sequel were shelved due to the disappointing performance of the first installment at the box office.
+In 2011, screenwriter Noxon told Collider that plans for an imminent sequel were shelved due to the disappointing performance of the first installment at the box office.
 In 2013, director Caruso was asked if there are any possibilities that The Power of Six will get a movie adaption, he replied: "There's been some talk in the past couple of months about trying to do something because there is this audience appetite out there [...].
 Most of the people on Twitter that contact me from all over the world ask, "Where's the next movie?"
 I think DreamWorks is getting those too so it'll be interesting.
 I don't know if I'd be involved, but I know they're talking about it."

 Asked about a sequel for the 10th anniversary of the film in 2021, Alex Pettyfer told Screen Rant that DreamWorks scrapped their whole slate of films at the time for funding reasons, suggesting that DreamWorks' blockbusters released during that period had collectively underperformed.

-Cultural impact

-The house burning scene was referenced in the Grand Theft Auto V mission "Crystal Maze".
+Reboot

+In April 2024, I Am Number Four author James Frey confirmed in an interview with Sci-Fi & Fantasy Gazette that Neal H. Moritz was producing a new adaptation of the series, with screenwriters Gough and Millar returning, although he noted that he was unsure if the project would be made or not.